-Taking a positive approach to discipline from the very start.
+Taking a positive approach to discipline for toddlers from the very start.

 Parents often spend a great deal of time in the early days invested in attending and understanding their babies cries and cues.